Welcome to the Tiki Central 2.0 Beta. Read the announcement

 Headhunter: a wide category of fearsome hunters who might be coming for your head (see also Cannibal, Eater, Shrunken Head). mytiki.life

-Hei Tiki: Maori Hei-Tiki mugs have a "bent" head and a protruding tongue, and are modeled after traditional stone carvings often worn around the neck. mytiki.life
+Hei Tiki: Maori Hei-Tiki mugs show a tiki head or body with a "bent" head and a protruding tongue, and are modeled after traditional Maori stone carvings often worn around the neck. mytiki.life

 Highball (glass): A glass tumbler that holds 8-12 fluid ounces (see also Mai-Tai glass). mytiki.life